sarmini1/mastermind/README.md

 ## Configuring Application and Installing Dependencies

+Clone the repository to your computer and `cd` into the directory.

 Add a `.env` file in the top-level directory and include the following:
 ```
   SECRET_KEY=whatever-you-want